 Today I did a big grocery haul from Costco, and I thought I would share what I bought.
+I shop at Costco once a month or so, and I tend to stock up when I go.
 I’ve also got a few tips on how to stay practical while shopping at Costco, because we all know just how easy it is to lose control and buy all the giant things!

 Bring your regular grocery bags in with you.
 Plan to buy only what you can fit into your regular bags.
 You only have so much space in your refrigerator, freezer, and pantry!
 Plus, if you don’t bring bags, you have to load up in leftover boxes – which you then have to dismantle and recycle at home.